KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/1-js-intro/README.md

 Remember these are the noun or verb text surrounded by angle brackets: **&lt;noun_2>**.
 You can use choose any noun or verb you like for the variable name.

 > [!TIP]
 > Feel free to ask mentors for help!
-We are here to help you?
+We are here to help you!

 > [!TIP]
 > A noun is a person, place or thing such as "pen" or "drink."
 >
 > A verb is a word used to describe an action such as "make" or "become."

+> > [!TIP]
+> If you highlight, then right-click on "<noun_1>" or any other text surrounded by angle brackets (be sure to include the angle brackets!), you will get a menu that will allow you to "Change All Occurrences."
+This is a good way to make sure you don't miss an occurrence of the thing you want to change.

 > [!WARNING]
 > Make sure to replace all instances of a variable with the same noun!